 How to Win CCDC: Injects

 Injects are consistently called out as the weakest part for teams within the Minnesota State Competition.
-Given that they are worth ~40% of your total points, it's important to understand how to submit a good inject response.
-Communicating effectively is critical for any security role.
-So despite this being the "boring part" the ~40% weight for scoring makes a lot of sense, and I think it's fair.
-A 40% weight shows how important it is to get your point across, to clearly explain rationale for decisions, and how they'll be executed.
-Finally if you submit an Inject late, it does not get scored.
-So you want to ensure Injects are submitted on time.
+In 2025, the best team only earned a 58% on inject scoring, which at least within the Minnstate College system, is still an F. Given that they are worth ~40% of your total points, that's a ton of points that teams are leaving on the on the table.
+So it's important to understand how to submit a good inject response.
+Communicating effectively is critical for any security role, and the competition's vehicle for this are injects.
+Injects are meant to emphasize how important it is to communicate to management or executives.
+This means get your point across, clearly explain rationale for decisions and how they'll be executed.

 What Is An Inject, Anyways?

 Backing up a bit, I want to reiterate what an Inject is supposed to simulate.
-Most folks reading this likely know already, but I want to make sure that everyone's on the same page before we continue.
-Injects simulate changing business requirements that your team now must become compliant with, even if it's at the expense of "better" security.
-Injects show who is giving orders who at the bottom of the page and if you pay attention, they are almost always management or executives.
-In most organizations, it's expected that management makes decisions, often with individual contributor (think regular IT employee), team, or stakeholder input.
+Injects simulate requests from leadership that you are expected to fulfill.
+Often times, these are changing business requirements that your team now must become compliant with, even if it's at the expense of "better" security.
+Injects show who is giving orders at the bottom of the page.
+If you pay attention, they are almost always management or executives.
+In most organizations, it's expected that management makes decisions usually with individual contributor, team, or stakeholder input.
 However, the final call is usually up to management.
-Once the call has been made, that's what you'll have to work with whether you like it or not.
-The competition reflects this reality in a fairly brutal manner.
+Once the call has been made, that's what you'll work with whether you like it or not.
+The competition reflects this reality in a fairly harsh manner.
+You'll want to follow the prompts to the letter and make sure you understand what the White Team is looking for.
+Finally, at least in the Midwest region, the White Team specifies that they want Injects in "Business Memo" format.
+It essentially means an email.
+If you want more specifics, the Midwest region has this handy document outlining what they are looking for.
 Injects, especially at Regionals come fast and hard.
 They give you far less time than you realistically would to accomplish the goal, but that's kind of the point.
 To throw students into a crucible and ready them to become seasoned cybersecurity professionals.

 Anatomy of An Inject

 Next I want to cover what an Inject looks like with a few examples.
-There's the obvious stuff shown in bold, but there are other bits of information that I want to highlight too, which are shown in screenshots below.
 These are from the Midwest Regional Competition in 2019.
-I won't be supplying the entire repo I have since it was taken down by request from one of the competition organizers, but I got it from a guy who knows a guy and so on.
-I also know that there are teams that exfil these and study them for next year.
-This may technically be against the rules, but it's not my place to police that.
+I won't be supplying the entire repo I have since it was taken down by request from the competition organizers, but I got it from a guy who knows a guy and so on.

 Inject 9 - Required Services

-Apart from all the clearly defined portions like team number, time to complete, etc. I highlighted all the relevant information for this Inject.
-Injects contain instructions that must be completed, proof shown of completion, and the Writer must respond to these Injects to address the requests listed here.
+I highlighted all the relevant information for this Inject.
+Injects contain instructions that must be completed, proof shown of completion, and your Writer must respond to the requests listed here.
 Fortunately, Injects often contain tasks that are helpful in locking down your environment.
-Especially in the case of this one, where essentially the competition directors are mandating that you get your firewall rules locked in before we can start causing havoc.
+Especially in the case of this one, where essentially the competition directors are mandating that you get your firewall rules locked in.
 You can see with the highlights that the request is pretty straightforward, if you break it down.

-1. Create a table of services by host that can be reached externally (scored and customer/orange team accessed services).
+- Create a table of services by host that can be reached externally (scored and customer/orange team accessed services)

-2. Block services that are not in that table by port and transport protocol, or by application protocol.
+- Block services that are not in that table by port and transport protocol, or by application protocol

-3. Take screenshots showing that you did it.
+- Take screenshots showing that you did it

 That's really it.
-There's no reason this can't be done in 90 minutes.
-You were given the team packet ahead of time, and it contains the scored services.
-Most firewall admins would likely have the table handy for rule creation anyways, so make any final adjustments and you'll be off to the races.
+This can easily be done in 90 minutes.
+You were given the team packet ahead of time, which contains the list of scored services.
+Most firewall admins would likely have the table handy for rule creation anyways, so make any final adjustments to your documentation and you'll be off to the races.
 Especially, given scripting is allowed nowadays.
-It's also early enough that Red Team may be staying it's hand still.
-However, since this is Regionals I could be wrong about Red Team activity.
-Let's look at another example.
+I also want to note that the inject has a person who "sent" it to you, in this case an IT Director.
+Directors usually sit just under executives in the management chain, so this person is relatively important.
+In an actual business a Director may be asking this to hand to an auditor, or to try to obtain backing for some sort of internal initiative to harden firewalls.

 Inject 37 - Email Security